There are a broad range of offences, both State and Commonwealth, which apply to:

 It is important you have experienced lawyers when dealing with criminal charges.
 Even more so for serious offences, such as sexual offences against children.

-If the police have contacted you, speak to one of our Criminal Defence lawyers.
-Your rights are valuable and we will work to protect these.
+If the police have contacted you, speak to one of our Brisbane Criminal Defence lawyers.
+Your rights are valuable and our Brisbane lawyers will work to protect these.

 Aitken Whyte Lawyers Brisbane are focused on results.
 Our solicitors can assist you with all criminal and police investigation matters.
-Call us today to discuss your needs.
+Call one of our Brisbane criminal lawyers today to discuss your needs.

 Aitken Whyte Lawyers Brisbane